-Jonathon Baker joined the team at Palmerston North Airport Limited in October 2020 as the Finance Manager.
+Jonathon Baker joined the team at Palmerston North Airport in October 2020.
 Jonathon brings over ten years of finance experience, having worked previously for Ernst & Young Auckland and Metlifecare.
 Jonathon also brings his aviation experience to the team, having previously worked for Air New Zealand in a number of finance roles.

-As the Finance Manager, Jonathon is responsible for managing the day-to-day and strategic finance function, overseeing board reporting, financial reporting, treasury, accounts payable/receivable and corporate secretarial for the airport.
+As the Chief Financial Officer, Jonathon is responsible for managing the day-to-day and strategic finance function, overseeing board reporting, financial reporting, treasury, accounts payable/receivable and corporate secretarial for the airport.
 He also manages key relationships, including those with our bank and auditors.
 Jonathon holds a Bachelor of Commerce / Bachelor of Property conjoint degree from the University of Auckland, is a Chartered Accountant and member of Chartered Accountants Australia and New Zealand.

 Capital Projects and Asset Manager

-Muhammad joined the Palmerston North Airport team in November 2021.
-He has over 14 years of experience in the construction industry having previously worked on the MTB project in Abu Dhabi and the New Port and Drydock Development in Oman.
+Muhammad joined the team at Palmerston North Airport in November 2021.
+He has over 14 years experience in the construction industry having previously worked on the MTB project in Abu Dhabi and the New Port and Drydock Development in Oman.